chemistrytocode/CV/README.md

 ## Paul Ayling

 Up until recently I worked as a Chemistry Teacher and my 9 year career in this field started in a struggling State School and ended in a Top 50 UK Independent School.
-Consequently I have a unique perspective when it comes to motivation and learning and have always been exceptionally skilled when it comes to 'getting the best from people'.
+Consequently I have a unique perspective when it comes to motivation and learning and have always been exceptionally skilled when it comes to *'getting the best from people'*.

 Currently I am employed as a Junior Software Engineer and am about to embark on an Apprenticeship with the Maker’s Academy.
 I undertook this great change in my career after answering the very question I impressed upon countless students over the years: __**"What motivates you?"**__.